Komering people: Language

 Komering people generally use Komering language as a means of communication at home, at school teachers also often teach in this language, even though Komering itself is not the official language at school.
 As for using Palembang Malay when meeting people from outside the area or when they are out of the area, Palembang Malay is the lingua franca in the province of South Sumatra. and there are also those who use Indonesian, usually they are Komering who have lived in urban areas for a long time.

 Religion

 The religion of the Komering people is Islam.
-In the past the religions of the Komering people before the arrival of Islam were Animism, Buddhism and Hinduism.
+In the past the religions of the Komering people before the arrival of Islam were indigenous Animism religion, Buddhism and Hinduism.
 Islam has been spread by immigrants from Java, and increasingly rapidly under the rule of the Palembang Darussalam Sultanate.